 Holmes, who joined CNNI in 1996 as the first Australian anchor for the network, has reported extensively from all corners of the globe including Asia, Europe, the Middle East, India, Nepal, Africa, Pakistan and Afghanistan.

-Holmes has also covered the war in Iraq from the very beginning, making nearly a dozen tours there - some for weeks at a time.
+Holmes has also covered the war in Iraq from the very beginning, making more than a dozen trips there - some for weeks at a time.
 He has reported on all aspects of the war including the insurgency and occupation to the trial and execution of Saddam Hussein.
 In January 2004 he survived an ambush on a two-vehicle CNN convoy which left two CNN staff members dead and one wounded.

 In 2007, CNN's award-winning documentary 'On Assignment: Month of Mayhem' revealed a behind-the-scenes look at Holmes reporting in Iraq during what would later become one of the bloodiest months since the war started in 2003.